 en

-Latest changes to VAT import regulations for the EU
+VAT import regulations for the EU

-Changes to VAT import regulations for EU in 2021
+VAT import regulations for the EU

 On 1 July 2021 the VAT collection regulations on e-commerce in the EU changed.
 Since then, eBay collects and remits VAT on goods which are sold in the EU based on seller location, consignment value and item location.